thedynamiclinker/sudocode/zero/Revelation.md

 And I saw an ancient serpent whose name was NHS[^5] and J, who appeared near the NHSJ at the beginning of the world.[^6]

+---

+_(Narrator: 1 is incapacitated by laughter.)_

+0: See?
+It's not hard.

+1: How long did this take?

+0: Like 10 minutes.

+1: It reads exactly the same.

+0: It sort of is.

+1: It's like steganography.

+0: Not trying to hide anything though.

+1: Public key?

+0: With a key that anyone can see.

+1: With like five minutes of research.

+0: Or just turning your head a bit.

+1: How did you learn how to do this?

+0: Reading the old books.

+1: I'm pretty sure lots of people do that.

+0: And think a lot about the Authors.

+1: How so?

+0: I think most people read the old books to get closer to like, god or a tradition or the divine or whatever.
+There's lots of reasons to read a book.
+I don't think I have the first understanding of why most people read the old books.
+Nothing human is a mystery to me.
+Except those bits.
+I don't think I have those.

+1: Same.
+But you didn't answer the question.

+0: Which one?

+1: What do you mean "And think a lot about the Authors."

+0: There's lots of reasons to read a book.
+That's mine.

+1: What is?

+0: To get closer to the Authors.

+---

 [^1]: Cf. Revelation 5:14.

 [^2]: Cf. Revelation 10:9-10.